JamesWoolfenden/learn-terraform/docs/state.md

 ### Don't check-in terraform.tfstate

-Add a terraform.state to ensure this doesnt happen.
+Add a terraform.state to your .gitignore to ensure this doesnt happen.

 ### Don't try to edit state files